10 Operations and Analytics

 - Front-of-house systems (Queuing discipline, ordering, and payment systems)

-The interesting thing here is that you don’t have to acknowledge that there is a problem.
+The interesting thing here is that you don’t really have to acknowledge that there is a problem.
 Perhaps there isn’t.
-You can look at this system and state that we don’t have enough points of sale.
-That is why the lines are long_.
-If we had more points of sale, that would spread out the lines, and the lines would be shorter.
-But, of course, that is an incredibly reductive point of view.
-So let’s be a little more realistic and begin by constructing a narrative:
+You can look at this system simply state that we don’t have enough points of sale.
+That is why lines are long.
+If we had more points of sale that would spread out the lines and the lines would be shorter.
+Of course, that is an incredibly reductive point of view.
+Let’s be a little more realistic and begin by constructing a narrative:

 Executives for the Nashville Game Hens have noticed long lines at concession stands during games.
-Lines tend to get noticeably worse on the weekends when more fans are in the building.
-Additionally, customer satisfaction surveys indicate that waiting in line at concession stands is a significant source of dissatisfaction.
-The concessions manager says, “the problem is that we don’t have enough points-of-sale to deal with capacity once we reach about 30,000 fans.”
-She poses a solution that will require a significant capital investment to add more points of sale.
-You are approached by an executive and asked if that is a good idea…
+Lines tend to get noticably worse on the weekends when more fans are in the building.
+Additionally, customer satisfaction surveys indicate that time spent waiting in line at concession stands is a major source of dissatisfaction.
+The concessions manager says that “the problem is that we don’t have enough points-of-sale to deal with capacity once we reach about 30,000 fans.”
+She poses a solution that will require a large capital investment to add more points of sale by adding another restaurant concept.
+You are approached by an executive and asked if that is good idea…

-You can solve this problem by making some observations yourself.
-Look for any data that you have available.
+Where do you go from here?
+You might begin by making some observations yourself.
+You might also look for any data that you have available.
 We’ll assume you don’t have anything.
-You talk to the concessions manager, who tells you that her standard is to fill orders in less than ninety seconds.
-This is an industry standard, and she achieves it on average.
+You talk to the concessions manager and she tells you that her standard is for orders to be filled in less than ninety seconds.
+This is an industry standard and that she achieves it on average.

-Without any data, this project will have to proceed in stages.
-However, you can also take some cues from the nature of the problem itself to help devise a plan for approaching a solution.
-At least three of the identified project components involve some process improvement.
-Since we are looking at process improvement, let’s see if we can apply DMAIC to this problem.
+Without any data, this project will to have to proceed in stages.
+You can also take some cues from the nature of the problem itself to help devise a plan for approaching a solution.
+At least three of the identified project components involve some degree of process improvement.
+Perhaps there is an off-the-shelf process improvement framework you could adapt and leverage to help you structure the problem.
+Since we are looking at process improvement, let’s see if we can simply apply DMAIC to this problem.
 DMAIC stands for Define, Measure, Analyze, Implement, and Control.
-It comes to us from Six Sigma95, a process improvement protocol adapted to many business problems.
-While Six Sigma has its roots in manufacturing, we can appropriate some of its tools here.
+It comes to us from Six Sigma61, a process improvement protocol that has been adapted to a number of business problems.
+While Six Sigma has it’s roots in manufacturing, we can appropriate some of its tools here.

-You could produce a project charter laying out a complete project plan using a framework.
-A project plan needs to include a few components.
-The two that we will concern ourselves with here include:
+If you are going to use a framework you might as well go all the way and produce a project charter that lays out a full project plan.
+A project plan needs to include a few basic components.
+The two that we will concern ourselves with include:

 - Project objectives